jessielw/HDR-Multi-Tool/README.md

 `Fix Negative Offsets`: Enable this option to automatically reset offsets to zero if they would otherwise become negative due to user-defined crops.
 This feature mirrors the behavior of the `-c` switch in `dolby_tool`, ensuring consistent functionality for specific scenes while maintaining dynamic adjustment for others.

-If this is unchecked and there is negative offsets detected the job will error out and the error message will be displayed in the log file.
+If this is unchecked and there is negative offsets detected, the job will error out and the error message will be displayed in the log file as well as a prompt letting the user know something went wrong.

 #### Supported Operating Systems